yihanseattle/Camera2Module/README.md

 ---
 ## Basic App Initialization Workflow

+{F288, layout=left, size=full, alt="a duckling"}

 1. Make sure the file destination folders are available or create new one if does not exists.
 2. Init all UI, RecyclerView(used for button swiping), background thread, preview, and CameraDevice.
-4. Dynamic permissions check and request permissions if needed.
+3. Dynamic permissions check and request permissions if needed.
 4. Steps for setting up CameraDevice:
 	- Get device rotation and camera sensor rotation.
 	- Get screen resolution.